CharonSSS/RSS-Origin/README.md

 # About the mod

-Like the title, **this mod is basically a DLC for "[Real Solar System](https://forum.kerbalspaceprogram.com/topic/177216-*)"**, and currently it includes the following parts:
+Like the title, **this mod is basically an expansion for "[Real Solar System](https://forum.kerbalspaceprogram.com/topic/177216-*)"**, and currently it includes following parts:

-- **_[RSS-Origin CelestialsPack](https://github.com/CharonSSS/RSS-Origin/tree/main?tab=readme-ov-file#rss-origin-celestialspack)_**, the major part of this mod, which adds plenty of asteroids, asteroid moons, comets, moons of gas/ice giants, dwarf planets, dwarf planet moons, and interstellar objects into the solar system, currently 141 in total. (dozens more in the future)
+- **_[RSS-Origin CelestialsPack](https://github.com/CharonSSS/RSS-Origin/tree/main?tab=readme-ov-file#rss-origin-celestialspack)_**, the major part of this mod, which adds plenty of asteroids, asteroid moons, comets, moons of gas/ice giants, dwarf planets, dwarf planet moons, and interstellar objects into real solar system, currently 141 in total. (dozens more in the future)

-- **_[RSS-Origin RSSTexture&TopoRevamp](https://github.com/CharonSSS/RSS-Origin#rss-origin-rsstexturetoporevamp)_**, which overhauls some of the RSS celestials with more accurate, more realistic and higher res textures and topography, since some of the RSS textures are unrealistic in color and topo and other stuff.
+- **_[RSS-Origin RSSTexture&TopoRevamp](https://github.com/CharonSSS/RSS-Origin#rss-origin-rsstexturetoporevamp)_**, which overhauls some RSS celestials with more accurate, more realistic and higher res textures and topography, since some of original RSS textures are unrealistic in color, topo and other stuff.

 - **_[RSS-Origin JSUNrings](https://github.com/CharonSSS/RSS-Origin?tab=readme-ov-file#rss-origin-jsunrings)_**, which adds accurate and realistic rings to the 4 gas giants in our solar system.